binalogue/laravel-boilerplate/README.md

    The first time you run `docker-compose` it will take some time to download Docker images and build the local environment, so you can take a ️☕️.

-   Now you can access to the local site at http://localhost.

    If you run in the background, you can see the logs with:

    ```bash